Nebraska Revised Statute 69-2117

 (3) Upon a proper showing a permanent or temporary injunction, restraining order, or writ of mandamus shall be granted.
 The director shall not be required to post a bond.

-(4) Any fine and costs imposed pursuant to this section shall be in addition to all other penalties imposed by the laws of this state and shall be collected by the director and remitted to the State Treasurer.
-Costs shall be credited to the Securities Act Cash Fund, and fines shall be credited to the permanent school fund.
+(4) The fines and costs imposed pursuant to this section shall be in addition to all other penalties imposed by the laws of this state.
+The director shall collect the fines and costs and remit them to the State Treasurer.
+The State Treasurer shall credit the costs to the Securities Act Cash Fund and distribute the fines in accordance with Article VII, section 5, of the Constitution of Nebraska.
 If a person fails to pay the fine or costs of the investigation referred to in this subsection, a lien in the amount of the fine and costs shall be imposed upon all of the assets and property of such person in this state and may be recovered by suit by the director.
 Failure of the person to pay a fine and costs shall constitute a separate violation of the act.

 (5) Upon entry of an order pursuant to this section, the director shall promptly notify all persons to whom such order is directed that it has been entered and of the reasons for such order and that any person to whom the order is directed may request a hearing in writing within fifteen business days of the issuance of the order.
 Upon a receipt of a written request, the matter shall be set down for hearing to commence within thirty business days after the receipt unless the parties consent to a later date or the hearing officer sets a later date for good cause.
 If a hearing is not requested within fifteen business days and none is ordered by the director, the order shall automatically become final and shall remain in effect until it is modified or vacated by the director.
 If a hearing is requested or ordered, the director after notice and hearing shall enter his or her written findings of fact and conclusions of law and may affirm, modify, or vacate the order.